Peter Woodward

-Peter Woodward (born 24 January 1956) is an English actor, screenwriter and stuntman.
+Peter Woodward (born 24 January 1956) is a British actor, screenwriter and stuntman.
 He is best known for his role as Galen in the Babylon 5 spin-offs Babylon 5: A Call to Arms, Crusade and Babylon 5: The Lost Tales.
 He is also known for his role as British Army Brigadier General Charles O'Hara in The Patriot.

 Early life and education

 Woodward was born on 24 January 1956 in London, the second son of actors Venetia Mary Collett (also known as Venetia Barrett) and Edward Woodward.
 His siblings Tim and Sarah are also actors.
 He was educated at Haileybury and Imperial Service College, before studying acting at the Royal Academy of Dramatic Art (RADA), graduating in 1975 with an Acting (RADA Diploma).

 Career

 Actor

 After graduation, he joined the Royal Shakespeare Company, starring in many of their productions including The Winter's Tale, The Comedy of Errors and A Midsummer Night's Dream.
 Woodward has also played a wide range of major character roles in films and television including the role of the German Captain Stossel in the feature film The Brylcreem Boys.
 Woodward voiced the role of Edwin Carbunkle the main villain in the 3D Computer animation children's comedy film Postman Pat: The Movie.